-This routine can be used to set the What's Best! function support option seen in the Function Support dialog box.
-There is only one argument required.
-For additional discussion of the options available through this routine, see the section entitled Advanced.../FunctionSupport.
+This routine can be used to set the What's Best! function support options seen in the Function Support dialog box.
+For additional discussion of the options available through this routine, see the section entitled Advanced...
+[FunctionSupport.
+All arguments are optional.

-Syntax: wbSetFunctionSupport(AdvFunctionSupport)
+Syntax: wbSetFunctionSupport([AdvFunctionSupport], [AdvSumifsSupport], [AdvLookupSupport])

-Argument Required Default Description AdvFunctionSupport Yes 0 (False) AdvFunctionSupport is a True/False flag indicating whether or not to use this support.
+Argument Required Default Description AdvFunctionSupport No 0 (False) AdvFunctionSupport is a True/False flag indicating whether or not to use this support.
+AdvSumifsSupport No 1 (True) AdvSumifsSupport is a True/False flag indicating whether to support SUMIFS functions or not.
+AdvLookupSupport No 1 (True) AdvLookupSupport is a True/False flag indicating whether to support LOOKUP functions or not.

-Error Codes Description AdvFunc_BadAdvFunctionSupportArg Bad AdvFunctionSupport argument wbSetFunctionSupport True or by the named argument:
+Error Codes Description AdvFunc_BadAdvFunctionSupportArg Bad AdvFunctionSupport argument AdvFunc_BadAdvSumifsSupportArg Bad AdvSumifsSupport argument AdvFunc_BadAdvLookupSupportArg Bad AdvLookupSupport argument or by the named argument: